What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of graphic designers is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of graphic designers is projected to decline 4 percent from 2019 to 2029.

 A bachelor’s degree in graphic design or a related field is usually required.
 However, individuals with a bachelor’s degree in another field may pursue technical training in graphic design to meet most hiring qualifications.
 In addition, students should consider courses in writing, marketing, and business, all of which are useful in helping designers work effectively on project teams.